OS NGD Documentation

 Feature types are the most granular level, with objects grouped by geometry or classification.

-Find out more in the Data Structure section, which is specifically focussed on the different OS NGD themes, collections and feature types.
+Find out more about OS NGD data in the Data Structure pages, which are specifically focussed on the data in different OS NGD themes, collections and feature types: